Skip to footer content

 $vbLabelText $csharpLabel

 This creates an interactive PDF with form fields that users can fill out, perfect for applications requiring user input.
-The code also shows where an HTML link might be used within the generated content.
+The code also shows where HTML elements integrate seamlessly into generated content.
+For more complex forms, explore our form creation examples.

-When generating PDF files in production, implement proper error handling:
+When generating PDF files in production, implement proper error handling using comprehensive logging:

 try